Cory Doctorow’s answer to Shoshana Zuboff’s thesis. A long read, but well worth it.

 2016-17 In the “West”, now, too, surveillance by state actors, corporations and peers has become something that is being accepted and endured like the weather by many people.
 The number of art and design projects dealing with surveillance balloons.
 Bernhard Serexhe and Lívia Nolasco-Rózsás curate a follow-up to CTRL [SPACE] at ZKM Karlsruhe: GLOBAL CONTROL AND CENSORSHIP (featuring teachers and students of the Surveillant Architectures seminar among many other participants).
 Catalogue

 2016 Information warfare: new fascists (the “alt.right”) are very successfully using social media to implement regime change.
 Fake news, social engineering, manipulation, microtargeting and propaganda contribute to the development that culminates in Brexit and the election of Donald Trump as US president.

-2017 Amazon Echo, Google Home and other voice-controlled assistants are a must-have gadget for the masses, volunarily installing devices that literally listen to everything that is being said, and send it to servers in the US for analysis.
+2017 Amazon Echo, Google Home and other voice-controlled assistants are a must-have gadget, volunarily installing devices that literally listen to everything that is being said, and send it to servers in the US for analysis.
 Only a few experts voice concerns about the dangers of the complete loss of privacy, falling prey to manipulation as a result of being made completely transparent, and the threat of the amassed voice data being used by criminals and state actors for blackmail and fraud.